-Tense Aleppo evacuations resume before U.N. vote
+Aleppo evacuations resume after stand-off over villages

-BEIRUT Convoys of evacuees traveled from a rebel-held area of Aleppo and two Shi'ite villages besieged by insurgents on Monday, a war monitor and rebels said, as a deal enabling evacuations held after a tense, days-long stand-off and before a U.N. vote.
+BEIRUT (Reuters) - Convoys of evacuees traveled from a rebel-held area of Aleppo and from two Shi'ite villages besieged by insurgents on Monday after a days-long stand-off.

+Dozens of buses carrying thousands of people from Aleppo's tiny rebel zone reached insurgent areas of countryside to the west of the city, according to a United Nations official and the Syrian Observatory for Human Rights, a monitoring group.

-About 10 buses left the Shi'ite Muslim villages of al-Foua and Kefraya, north of Idlib, toward the government lines in Aleppo, the Syrian Observatory for Human Rights, a Britain-based war monitor, reported.
+At the same time, 10 buses left the Shi'ite Muslim villages of al-Foua and Kefraya, north of Idlib, for government lines in Aleppo, the sources said.

-The evacuation of civilians, including wounded people, from the two villages which have been besieged by rebels for years, is a condition for the Syrian army and its allies to allow thousands of fighters and civilians trapped in Aleppo to depart.
+The evacuation of civilians, including wounded people, from the two villages which have been besieged by rebels for years, was a condition for the Syrian army and its allies to allow thousands of fighters and civilians trapped in Aleppo to depart.

 "First limited evacuations, finally, tonight from east Aleppo and Foua & Kefraya.
 Many thousands more are waiting to be evacuated soon," Jan Egeland, who chairs the United Nations aid task force in Syria, tweeted late on Sunday night.

+Syrian state TV and pro-Damascus stations showed the first four buses arriving in Aleppo from the besieged villages, accompanied by pick-up trucks and with people sitting on their roofs.

-Later on Monday, the U.N.
-Security Council will vote in New York on a resolution to allow the international body's staff to monitor the evacuations.
+Later on Monday, the Security Council will vote in New York on a resolution to allow U.N. staff to monitor the evacuations.
 The draft resolution was the result of a compromise between Russia and France, and the United States said it was expected to pass unanimously.

 On Sunday, some of the buses sent to al-Foua and Kefraya to carry evacuees out were attacked and torched by armed men, who shouted "God is greatest" and brandished their weapons in front of the burning vehicles, according to a video posted online.